 Cleaning and maintaining your polyurethane surfaces is essential to keeping them looking their best.
 Here are a few tips to help you maintain your polyurethane surfaces:

 - Dust regularly: Dust and dirt can build up on your polyurethane surfaces over time, causing them to look dull and lifeless.
-To prevent this, be sure to dust your surfaces regularly using a soft cloth or a feather duster.
+To prevent this, dust your surfaces regularly using a soft cloth or a feather duster.

-- Use coasters and placemats: To prevent water rings and stains from forming on your polyurethane surfaces, be sure to use coasters and placemats whenever possible.
+- Use coasters and placemats: Be sure to use coasters and placemats whenever possible to prevent water rings and stains from forming on your polyurethane surfaces.
 This will help protect the surface from spills and other accidental damage.

-- Avoid placing hot items directly on the surface: Polyurethane is resistant to heat but is not completely immune to it.
+- Avoid placing hot items directly on the surface: Polyurethane is resistant to heat but is not entirely immune to it.
 Avoid placing hot items directly on the surface to prevent damage to your polyurethane surfaces.
-This includes things like pots and pans, coffee mugs, and other hot objects.
+This includes pots and pans, coffee mugs, and other hot objects.

-- Protect the surface from moisture: Water can be damaging to polyurethane surfaces, especially if it is left to sit for an extended period of time.
-To prevent moisture damage, be sure to wipe up any spills as soon as they occur and avoid leaving damp items on the surface.
+- Protect the surface from moisture: Water can damage polyurethane surfaces, especially if left to sit for an extended period.
+To prevent moisture damage, wipe up any spills as soon as they occur and avoid leaving damp items on the surface.

 - Use protective pads: If you have furniture with polyurethane surfaces, consider using protective pads to prevent scratches and dents.
 These pads are typically made from felt or rubber and can be placed on the bottom of furniture legs to prevent them from coming into contact with the floor.